fybrik/fybrik/site/docs/samples/chaining-sample.md

-# FybrikModule-chaining sample
+# FybrikModule chaining sample

-This sample shows how to implement a use case where based on the data source and governance policies, the Fybrik manager determines that it must deploy two FybrikModules to allow a workload access to a dataset.
+This sample shows how to implement a use case where, based on the data source and governance policies, the Fybrik manager determines that it must deploy two FybrikModules to allow a workload access to a dataset.
+One FybrikModule handles reading the data and the second does the data transformation.
+Data is passed between the FybrikModules without writing to intermediate storage.

-In this example, the FybrikApplication requires the `userdata` dataset, a Parquet file found in https://github.com/Teradata/kylo/blob/master/samples/sample-data/parquet/userdata2.parquet.
-Two FybrikModules are installed: the [arrow-flight-module](https://github.com/fybrik/arrow-flight-module) and the [airbyte-module](https://github.com/fybrik/airbyte-module).
+The data read in this example is the `userdata` dataset, a Parquet file found in https://github.com/Teradata/kylo/blob/master/samples/sample-data/parquet/userdata2.parquet.
+Two FybrikModules are available for use by the Fybrik control plane: the [arrow-flight-module](https://github.com/fybrik/arrow-flight-module) and the [airbyte-module](https://github.com/fybrik/airbyte-module).
 Only the airbyte-module can give read access to the dataset.
-However, it does not have any data-transformation capabilities.
+However, it does not have any data transformation capabilities.
 Therefore, to satisfy constraints, the Fybrik manager must deploy both modules: the airbyte module for reading the dataset, and the arrow-flight-module for transforming the dataset based on the governance policies.

 To recreate this scenario, you will need a copy of the Fybrik repository (`git clone https://github.com/fybrik/fybrik.git`), and a copy of the airbyte-module repository (`git clone https://github.com/fybrik/airbyte-module.git`).
 Set the following environment variables: FYBRIK_DIR for the path of the `fybrik` directory, and AIRBYTE_MODULE_DIR for the path of the `airbyte-module` directory.

 1. Install Fybrik Prerequisites.
 Follow the instruction in the Fybrik [Quick Start Guide](https://fybrik.io/dev/get-started/quickstart/).
 Stop before the "Install control plane" section.

-1. Before installing the control plane, we need to customize the [Fybrik taxonomy](https://fybrik.io/dev/tasks/custom-taxonomy/) to define new connection and interface types.
+1. Before installing the control plane, we need to customize the [Fybrik taxonomy](https://fybrik.io/dev/tasks/custom-taxonomy/) to define the new connection and interface types.
 Run:
     ```bash
     cd $FYBRIK_DIR
     go run main.go taxonomy compile --out custom-taxonomy.json --base charts/fybrik/files/taxonomy/taxonomy.json $AIRBYTE_MODULE_DIR/fybrik/fybrik-taxonomy-customize.yaml